-35. Any new information and/or evidence submitted by a student in support of an appeal may only be accepted where they are able to demonstrate good cause for not disclosing this material as part of the initial consideration of the case.
+- the student had good cause for not bringing the circumstances to the attention of the MAMC or AMC at the time of the initial consideration of the allegation, or where the grounds for appeal arise from the operation of the MAMC or AMC.
+The student will normally be expected to provide evidence to establish that they had good cause in this context. - 2.
+Supporting evidence is provided.
+However, any new information and/or evidence submitted by a student in support of an appeal will only be accepted where they are able to demonstrate good cause for not disclosing this material as part of the initial consideration of the case.